Logo of "reviewmobility®" in white lowercase letters on a black background, featuring a thumbs-up icon to the left of the text.

 Crutches vs. Canes: A Comparative Guide to Mobility Aids

 Crutches and canes are mobility aids that support individuals with varying degrees of mobility challenges.
-While they share the goal of enhancing mobility, they serve different purposes and offer distinct features.
-In this comparison, we’ll explore the differences between crutches and canes to assist you in making informed choices.
+Although both aim to enhance mobility, they serve different purposes and have unique features.
+This comparison will explore the key differences between crutches and canes to help you decide which mobility aid best suits your needs.

 Crutches